The

 of surmounting many of these barriers.

-Dr. Loh has been the recipient of
+Dr. Loh was the recipient of an international

-an international grant from the London-based
+grant from the London-based Future

-Future Forum to explore the use of
+Forum to explore the use of information

-information technology to improve
+technology to improve quality and

-quality and outcome of patient care.
+outcome of patient care.
+He

-He has presented on this subject in
+has presented on this subject in conferences,

-conferences, webcasts, for the American
+webcasts, for the American Heart Association's

-Heart Association's Quality of Care
+Quality of Care Forum, the University

-- Berkeley (co-sponsored by the Center
+of California - Berkeley (co-sponsored

-for Information Technology Research
+by the Center for Information Technology

-in the Interest of Society - CITRIS)
+Research in the Interest of Society

-and the School of Public Health, and
+- CITRIS) and the School of Public

-more recently in Boston at the Inaugural
+Health, and in Boston at the Inaugural

 America-China Health Summit sponsored